-- parse\time\delta() Parses a string representing a time delta and returns an integer number of seconds. - std.integer2time() Converts an integer, representing seconds since the UNIX Epoch, to a time variable. - std.time() Converts a string to a time variable. - strftime() Formats a time to a string. - time.add() Adds a relative time to a time. - time.hex to time() This specialized function takes a hexadecimal string value, divides by divisor and interprets the result as seconds since the UNIX Epoch. - time.is after() Returns true if t1 is after t2. - time.sub() Subtracts a relative time from a time.
+- parse\time\delta() Parses a string representing a time delta and returns an integer number of seconds. - std.integer2time() Converts an integer, representing seconds since the Unix Epoch, to a time variable.

+- std.time() Converts a string to a time variable. - strftime() Formats a time to a string. - time.add() Adds a relative time to a time. - time.hex\to\time() This specialized function takes a hexadecimal string value, divides by divisor and interprets the result as seconds since the Unix Epoch. - time.is\after() Returns true if [t1] is after [t2]. - time.sub() Subtracts a relative time from a time.

-Floating point classification
+Floating point classifications